What Is Suboxone?

 - You are not physically dependent on opioids.

-- You have mental health conditions that are not currently being addressed and/or you have suicidal thoughts.
+- You have a mental health condition that is not currently being addressed and/or you have suicidal thoughts.

 - You are pregnant.